Trump blasts 'crazy' Nancy Pelosi, Democrats at raucous Dallas rally

 "The more America achieves, the more hateful and enraged these crazy Democrats become.
 They're crazy.
 They're crazy," Trump said at a packed American Airlines Center in downtown Dallas.

-Pelosi, speaker of the U.S. House of Representatives, accused Trump of having a "meltdown" after walking out of a White House meeting on Wednesday during which Trump called her a "third-rate politician."

-She and other Democratic leaders had complained about his decision to pull U.S. troops from northeastern Syria and allow Turkey to attack America's Kurdish allies in the area.
+Pelosi accused Trump of having a "meltdown" after walking out of a White House meeting on Wednesday where she and other Democratic leaders complained about his decision to pull U.S. troops from northeastern Syria and allow Turkey to attack America's Kurdish allies in the area.

-Trump has faced a backlash from his own Republican allies in Congress for the Syria pullout but he said on Thursday a ceasefire negotiated by Vice President Mike Pence with Turkish President Tayyip Erdogan had helped ease the crisis.
+Trump has faced a backlash from his own Republican allies in Congress for the Syria pullout, but the president on Thursday said a ceasefire negotiated by Vice President Mike Pence with Turkish President Tayyip Erdogan had helped ease the crisis.

-He told the Dallas crowd his approach was "unconventional" but he believed it worked.
-The death toll from Turkey's week-long incursion into northeastern Syria was unclear.

-"Without spilling a drop of American blood, not one drop of American blood, we've all agreed on a pause, or a ceasefire, in the border region of Syria," Trump said.
-"Sometimes you have to let 'em fight for a while.
-Then people realize how tough it is."

 Pelosi opened an impeachment inquiry in the House on revelations that Trump pressed Ukrainian President Volodymyr Zelenskiy to investigate unsubstantiated allegations against former Vice President Joe Biden, a leading Democratic presidential contender, and his son Hunter Biden, who was on the board of a Ukrainian gas company.

-Trump dismissed the impeachment inquiry as a "witch hunt" and said Democrats are trying to overturn the results of the 2016 election.
+Trump dismissed the impeachment inquiry as a "witch hunt" and said Democrats are trying to overturn the results of the 2016 election that he won.

 "At stake in this fight is the survival of American democracy itself," he said.
 "That's what they want.
 But we will never let it happen."